-The Productivity®Open is an Industrial Arduino compatible control platform.
-This new take on the Arduino platform makes it possible to use the versatile open-source Arduino technology in the Industrial environment.
+The Productivity®Open is an Industrial Open-Source Controller (Arduino-Compatible) control platform.
+This new take on the Arduino-compatible platform makes it possible to use the versatile open-source Arduino technology in the Industrial environment.
 With Arduino products entering this realm, the question will be if it can replace a PLC.
 This is a thought-provoking topic and not one that should not be taken lightly.

-When comparing a PLC vs Arduino there are some concerns that you should be aware of.
+When comparing a PLC vs Industrial Open-Source Controller (Arduino-Compatible) there are some concerns that you should be aware of.
 This video will detail some of the differences in the platforms and help the viewer see some methods to get the best performance out of both.

-About the Productivity Open Industrial Arduino Compatible Controller:
+About the Productivity Open Industrial Open-Source Controller (Arduino-Compatible):

 The Productivity Open platform allows you to use the proven industrially hardened IO from the Productivity 1000 PLC line, Industrial shields, and even use many 3rd party shields that are compatible with the MKR Arduino controller.